sam-artuso/chatgpt-switcher/README.md

 ## Installation

-1. **Download the extension files** to a folder on your computer (all files should be in the same directory):
-   - `manifest.json`
-   - `content.js`
-   - `styles.css`
+1. **Clone or download this repository** to your computer

 2. **Open Chrome Extensions page**:
    - Navigate to `chrome://extensions/`
-   - Or click the three-dot menu � Extensions � Manage Extensions
+   - Or click the three-dot menu → Extensions → Manage Extensions

 3. **Enable Developer Mode**:
    - Toggle the "Developer mode" switch in the top-right corner

 4. **Load the extension**:
    - Click "Load unpacked"
-   - Select the folder containing the extension files
+   - Select the `src` folder from this repository
    - The extension should now appear in your extensions list

 ## Usage